Shakthivelms8/dp-420-cosmos-db-dev/instructions/25-monitor.md

     | **Apply Free Tier Discount** | *`Do Not Apply`* |
     | **Limit the total amount of throughput that can be provisioned on this account** | *Uncheck* |

+    >**Note** : DeploymentID is the a unique id associated to each environment.
+You can find the value inside the environment details page.

 1. Wait for the deployment task to complete before continuing with this task.